 As Jesus said, the great commandment in the law is, “You shall love the LORD your God with all your heart, with all your soul, and with all your mind” (Matthew 22:37).

 We show love for God by obeying Him.
 The apostle John explained this in 1 John 5:3: “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.”
+To learn more about God’s love, read about the “Love of God.”

 If we have not been living our lives in a way pleasing to God, we cannot come “boldly to the throne of grace” (Hebrews 4:16) expecting to receive what we ask unless we truly repent―commit to changing from the way of sin to the way of obedience.
-(See our article “How to Repent.”)

-Fifth key: Come in Jesus’ name
+Fifth key to answered prayer: Pray in Jesus’ name

 The phrase “in the name of the LORD” is used 44 times in the Bible.
 It was used to express that something was being done by the authority of God.

-In England when someone came in the name of the king, he came with his support and authority, having that privilege conferred upon him by the king himself.
+In England when someone came in the name of the king, he came with the king’s support and authority, having that privilege conferred upon him by the king himself.
 No one could take this privilege to himself.
 Favor, rights and privilege also generally accompanied the one who came in the name of the king.

 So, likewise, when we close a prayer to our Father with the words “in the name of Jesus we pray,” we are exercising a privilege we have been granted by our Savior and doing what Jesus commanded us to do.